 Funlola Coker is a sculptor from Lagos, Nigeria.

-Coker’s work has been exhibited at the Fuller Craft Museum, TONE Gallery, the National Ornamental Metal Museum, including a solo exhibition at Brooklyn Metal Works.
-Collections include Brooklyn Metal Works and the National Ornamental Metal Museum.
-Coker has received awards such as the Thayer Fellowship from the SUNY Rockefeller Institute of Government (2022), a residency fellowship at Mass MoCA (2023) and the Wagner Foundation Artadia Boston Award (2024).
-Coker holds an MFA in Studio Art from the State University of New York at New Paltz, and is currently a Wagner Foundation resident artist at Boston Center for the Arts.
+Awards include a Mass MoCA residency (2023), the Wagner Foundation Artadia Boston Award (2024), Penland Visiting Artist Collective Residency (2025).
+Coker holds an MFA in Studio Art from the State University of New York at New Paltz, and is currently a resident artist at Boston Center for the Arts.

 Statement